 Storage sheds come in a variety of designs and sizes.
 If you love building stuff, this can be a great way to engage your creative energies while building a part-time or full-time business.

 You don’t need formal training to do this type of business.
-If you don’t have time to build your own sheds, you can become a dealer.
+You can become a dealer if you don’t have time to build your own sheds.

-He owns a small amount of property on a busy road and he displays the sheds there.
-His phone number is displayed on the sheds and customers contact him to make a purchase.
+He owns a small amount of property on a busy road and displays the sheds there.
+His phone number is displayed on the sheds, and customers contact him to make a purchase.

 2. Pressure Washing Business